 Finally I want to end with zombies, superheroes and time travel.
 Zombies could be a symbol of brainless commercialism or capitalism and also the fear of the fragility of human society.
-The reason that superheroes are popular is because of being able to escape to an altruistic moral universe, where the public can take charge of there own protection rather than relying upon corrupt police, greedy politicians or huge corporations.
+The reason that superheroes are popular is because they offer an escape into an altruistic moral universe, where the public can take charge of there own protection rather than relying upon corrupt police, greedy politicians or huge corporations.
 I feel that time travel (Quantum Break, 12 Monkeys) is related to regret, wanting to reverse some kind of damage, maybe prevention of a future where humans are at war with robots (the Terminator, Mass Effect) or lack of environmental resources (The 100, The Expanse, Wall-E).

 Thank you for joining me on the journey!